 Are Probiotics Safe?

 Yes.
-Probiotics are overwhelming safe for most everyone.
-From preterm infants to athletes to HIV patients to elderly, there is overwhelming research that probiotics are beneficial and do little to no harm.
-In fact, one review paper which analyzed 27 different studies on probiotic use in preterm infants found a reduced risk of enterocolitis without affecting mortality rate, growth, or feeding.
+Probiotics are overwhelmingly safe for most everyone.
+From preterm infants to athletes to HIV patients to the elderly, there is overwhelming research that probiotics are beneficial and do little to no harm.
+In fact, one review paper that analyzed 27 different studies on probiotic use in preterm infants found a reduced risk of enterocolitis without affecting mortality rate, growth, or feeding.

 The research in support of probiotics is substantial.
 Considering that probiotics improve the health of the gut and everything from our immune system, hormone secretion, to brain function depend on the gut in order to function properly, it’s easy to understand why probiotics help just about everything and everyone.

 While the research is strong, we highly encourage you to always consult your doctor and functional dietitian when considering if you should start and what type of probiotic to use.
-Additionally, take special precaution when considering probiotics if you or someone you know is immune compromised or on immunosuppressive medications.
+Additionally, take special precautions when considering probiotics if you or someone you know is immune-compromised or on immunosuppressive medications.